Skip to content

 What is the best currency to take to Argentina?

-It’s best to take Argentine pesos when travelling to Argentina.
+The best currency to take to Argentina is the Argentine peso.
 It’s also a good idea to bring some US dollars with you.

 What currency do tourists use in Argentina?